 Attorney’s Fee Arrangements can be Creative or Innovative

-I get that not everyone wants to have to deal with the potential unknown of hourly lawyer billing, the traditional legal model.
+I get that not everyone wants to have to deal with the potential unknown of hourly lawyer billing, the traditional legal model as you can view here.
 There are creative or innovative models out there outside of hourly lawyer billing that can be explored in certain matters, but the dynamic of that model has to work for both the client and lawyer.
-If you are interested in learning a little more about the nuts and bolts of creative or innovative attorney’s fee models where there is a focus on results, performance, or meeting budgetary or target parameters, check out the ebook above.
+If you are interested in learning a little more about the nuts and bolts of creative or innovative attorney’s fee models where there is a focus on results, performance, or meeting budgetary or target parameters, view now the ebook above.
 Look, there is no one-size-fits-all model.
 The key takeaway is that creativity can be implemented in a business model so the attorney-client relationship works for both the attorney and the client!

 Please contact David Adelstein at email@example.com or (954) 361-4720 if you have questions or would like more information regarding this article.
 You can follow David Adelstein on Twitter @DavidAdelstein1.